-B. Reining;

-C. Trail;

-D. Western Pleasure;

-E. Western Riding;

-F. Working Cowhorse;

-3321.
-Any horse of any age shown in any novice youth or novice amateur class may be shown two handed with a snaffle bit/hackamore.
+- B. Reining; - C. Trail; - D. Western Pleasure; - E. Western Riding; - F. Working Cowhorse; - G. Western Horsemanship; - H. Ranch Riding - 3321.
+Any horse of any age shown in any novice youth or novice amateur class may be shown two handed with a snaffle bit/hackamore. - 3322.

-3322.
 Romal.
-Whenever this Handbook refers to romal, it means an extension of braided or round material attached to closed reins.

-A. This extension is to be allowed to be carried in the free hand with a sixteen (16") inch spacing between the reining hand and the free hand holding the romal;

-B. When using romal reins, the rider's hands shall be around the reins with the wrists kept straight and relaxed, the thumb on top and the fingers closed lightly around the reins.
+Whenever this Handbook refers to romal, it means an extension of braided or round material attached to closed reins. - A. This extension is to be allowed to be carried in the free hand with a sixteen (16") inch spacing between the reining hand and the free hand holding the romal: - B. When using romal reins, the rider's hands shall be around the reins with the wrists kept straight and relaxed, the thumb on top and the fingers closed lightly around the reins.
 When using a romal, no fingers between the reins are allowed.
-The free hand may be used to adjust the length of rein while working.
-Violation of this rule is a disqualification;

-1) EXCEPTION: The free hand may not be used to adjust the rider's length of rein in any reining class.
+The free hand may not be used to adjust the rider's length of rein in any reining class.
 During reining the use of the free hand while holding the romal to alter the tension or length of the reins from the bridle to the reining hand is considered to be the use of two hands and a score of 0 will be applied, with the exception of any place a horse is allowed to be completely stopped during a pattern.
-In all other classes, including the reined portion of working cow horse, the free hand may be used to adjust the rider's length of rein.

-C. The romal shall not be used to signal or cue the horse in any way.
-Any infraction of this rule shall be severely penalized by the judge.
+In all other classes, including the reined portion of working cow horse, the free hand may be used to adjust the rider's length of rein. - C. The romal shall not be used forward of the cinch or to signal or cue the horse in any way.
+Any infraction of this rule shall be severely penalized by the judge. - C. In all western classes, excess rein(s) may be straightened or disentagled anytime during the class, provided the rider's free hand used to straighten or disentagle remains behind the rein hand.
+Any attempt to alter tension or length of the reins from bridle to rein hand is to be considered use of two hands and a penalty score of zero or disqualification will be applied. - 3323.

-3323.
 Saddles.
-In the ST Division western classes, except English, roping and speed events, horses will be shown in a western saddle.
+In the ST Division western classes, except team penning, ranch sorting, roping and speed events, horses will be shown in a western saddle.
 A western saddle is a common type of saddle distinguished by a large noticeable fork on which there is some form of horn, a high cantle and large skirts.

-A. Silver equipment will not count over a good working outfit.
+Silver equipment will not count over a good working outfit.